twilio-professional-services/plugin-auto-answer-call/README.md

 npm install
 ```

-4. Run plugin on a local environment using :
+4. Run plugin on a local environment using Twilio CLI :

 ```bash
 twilio flex:plugins:start
 ```

-5. Deploy your plugin using :
+5. Deploy your plugin to your Flex project using Twilio CLI:

 ```bash
 twilio flex:plugins:deploy --major --changelog "Notes for this version" --description "Functionality of the plugin"